What is akathisia?

 “Akathisia is generally underdiagnosed or misdiagnosed” (Lohr, et al., 2015).3

-“Failure to identify akathisia can have catastrophic implications, since increasing severity of akathisia has been linked to the emergence and/or worsening of suicidal ideation, aggression, and violence” (Salem, et al., 2016).5
+“Failure to correctly identify akathisia can have catastrophic implications, since increasing severity of akathisia has been linked to the emergence and/or worsening of suicidal ideation, aggression, and violence” (Salem, et al., 2016).5

 “I developed this condition called akathisia.
 The experience was intolerably dreadful.
 There were lots of times, plenty of times, when it would have been preferable just not to be there.” ~ Dr. Jordan B. Peterson